chineidu/MLOps_Tutorials/docker_notes/README.md

 Method 1 (IP Address):
 --------
 - To get ip address of a docker container, run `docker container inspect container_name`
-- Update the address of the url using the ip address of the container.
+- Update the address of the url you want to connect with using the ip address of the container.
 - e.g. url = "http://172.17.0.2:8000/users"